The International Coach Federation (ICF):

 A professional career coach (as in trained and credentialed Coach) is someone who has completed and passed a significant number of milestones - including considerable coach training hours, client contact hours, oral and written exams - with external examiners - and also who adhers to professional coach standards and ethics.

-What does being a 'coach' mean for you?
+What does an ICF 'coach' mean for you?